How to specify analog gages for pressure and temperature?

 Specify your gages for the middle of the range

-As a process and test guy and all around controls technician I started my career in calibration working on pressure and temperature gages.
-I spent a lot of time becoming intimate with the innerorkings of these analog gages.
+As a process and test guy and all-around controls technician, I started my career in calibration working on pressure and temperature gauges.
+I spent a lot of time becoming intimate with the inner workings of these analog gages.

 You know the kind.